front-end-foundations/session3/README.md

 There are a number of methods in use to prevent this:

-* Apply CSS overflow: auto; to the collapsed element
 * float a float (or "FNE" - float nearly everything) - apply a float to the collapsed element
-* the clearfix hack - this entails creating a utility class and will be covered later
+* the 'clearfix hack' - entails creating a utility class and will be covered later
 * adding a clearing div - this entails adding an HTML element to the page and is discouraged

-For our current example let's use the second FNE method.
+For our current example let's use the second, FNE method.

 Try adding a float to the 'collapsed' element: